-The University of Creative Arts is leaving it's Rochester Campus in August 2023, which creates a gap for people looking to develop their creative talents, obtain accreditation and support with employability in this field.
-Therefore, we plan to offer a Level 2 BTEC qualification to ensure people in the Medway community continue to have access to careers in the creative sector.
+The University of Creative Arts has left it's Rochester Campus in August 2023, which created a gap for people looking to develop their creative talents, obtain accreditation and support with employability in this field.
+Therefore, we have offered a Level 2 BTEC qualification to ensure people in the Medway community continue to have access to careers in the creative sector.

 MAE is also represented on a wide variety of strategic boards across Kent & Medway.
 Crucially we are represented on the Kent & Medway LSIP solutions panel, providing us the ability to support the strategic work of the LSIP and develop our delivery in response.
-We are part of the Kent & Medway Employment Taskforce, which has led regionally on employment and skills related issues in response to COVID-19.
+We are part of the Kent & Medway Employment Taskforce, which has led regionally on employment and skills related issues to support economic regeneration.